 Tofino is on the utmost western side of Vancouver Island–a place where I have heard others rave about, but never been.

-But finally that changed!
-At the age of 43 I finally made it to a place that was really just a three hour drive from where I spent the first 18 years of my life.
+But finally, that changed!
+At the age of 43, I finally made it to a place that was just a three-hour drive from where I spent the first 18 years of my life.

 Knowing rain was usual this time of year we simply suited up in raincoats and did our best to enjoy our two days in the area whether we were given rain or sun.

-We continued with that attitude during the two full days were in the Tofino area and enjoyed many amazing beaches and beautiful lush green rain forests.
+We continued with that attitude during the two full days were in the Tofino area and enjoyed many fabulous beaches and beautiful lush green rain forests.

 Two forest trails we went on had these wooden paths to follow.
 They were very picturesque, but slippery–especially in all the rain we got during the second full day of our trip.

-I have seen many a whale as a child, and my husband and I both get motion sickness easily so we decided to not go but we wanted our children to experience it if they wanted to.
+I have seen many a whale as a child, and my husband and I both get motion sickness easily, so we decided not to go, but we wanted our kids to experience it if they wanted to.